Policy Engine

 Following the policy responsibilities, the output should be comprised of the following elements

-Reject - since requests are approved by default, policies may reject them.
+rejected (bool) - since requests are approved by default, policies may reject them.

-- Value - the name of the service provider chosen to fulfill the request
+selected_provider (string, optional) - the name of the service provider chosen to fulfill the request

-Patch - a dictionary of the corresponding service type for setting values.
+patch (map, optional) - a dictionary of the corresponding service type for setting values.
 Each internal key is optional

-Constraints - follows JSON Schema (draft 2020-12).
+constraints (map, optional) - follows JSON Schema (draft 2020-12).

 This standard supports: